 If you like your vegetables a little extra crispy, you can drizzle a little extra virgin olive oil onto the butternut squash before roasting.

 Frequently Asked Questions:

-Liquid aminos is essentially just a lower sodium soy sauce.
-It has an identical flavor, and works great for any recipe that calls for soy sauce.
+Liquid aminos are essentially just lower-sodium soy sauce.
+It has an identical flavor and works great for any recipe that calls for soy sauce.
 They still have that great salty flavor, but are a bit healthier.

 Coconut Aminos on the other hand are very different.
-They are still salty, however they are also sweet.
-I love using coconut aminos to roast vegetables with, because they give the vegetables the perfect caramelized texture without using any oil.
-There's no added sugars, and it's low calorie.
-I love using coconut aminos for roasting vegetables, in salad dressings, and in dips!
+They are still salty, however, they are also sweet.
+I love using coconut aminos to roast vegetables with because they give the vegetables the perfect caramelized texture without using any oil.
+There are no added sugars, and it's low calorie.
+I love using coconut aminos for roasting vegetables, salad dressings, and dips!

 Related Vegan Butternut Squash Recipes:

 Looking for more delicious butternut squash recipes?
 Make sure to check out the other recipes on my website!